1940 college football rankings: Champions (by ranking)

+Note: AP Poll, Boand System, Dickinson System, Dunkel System, Houlgate System, Litkenhous Ratings, Poling System, and Williamson System were given contemporarily.
+All other methods were given retroactively.

 AP Poll

 The final AP Poll was released on December 2, at the end of the 1940 regular season, weeks before the major bowls.
 The AP would not release a post-bowl season final poll regularly until 1968.